Start Here: Tai Chi Chuan / Taijiquan

 This is the recommended order for your study and practice of tai chi chuan.
 It is not intended as a mandatory progression curriculum.
 For example:

-- If you are looking for a more holistic follow-along workout, with a shorter form, try Sunrise or Sunset Tai Chi.
+- If you are looking for a more holistic follow-along workout for health, with a shorter form, try Sunrise or Sunset Tai Chi.

 We hope this list is helpful.
 Your feedback is welcome (see comment box at bottom of page).
 Contact us anytime with questions about YMAA products.

 Most people want to learn tai chi for their health, and to age gracefully.
 Tai Chi has been shown to have many health benefits, and can improve your vitality and longevity.
 There are many forms to shoose from, based on your personal preference.

 |2.
 Simplified Tai Chi with Applications